Drive-P2D: A Progressive Perception-to-Decision Benchmark for VLMs in Autonomous Driving: Experiments

-The 38B model exhibits deviations in reasoning process: compared with smaller models, it demonstrates more structured multi-step reasoning, but relative to the larger model, its reasoning chain remains incomplete.
+The 38B model exhibits deviations in its reasoning: compared with smaller models, it produces more step-by-step stated analysis, but relative to the larger model, its reasoning remains incomplete.
 For instance, in the Scene-2 task, the 38B model categorizes options by factors such as lighting and weather conditions, but assumes that one option must be selected from each category, even when no correct answer exists.
-This excessively constrained reasoning leads to decision-making errors and performance degradation.
+This excessively constrained stated analysis can lead to decision-making errors and performance degradation.

 These observations have important implications for VLM evaluation.
-Model performance does not scale monotonically with parameter size, as intermediate model sizes may exhibit a mismatch between reasoning capacity and task demands.
-Moreover, analyzing reasoning chains is necessary to identify systematic failure modes.
+Model performance does not scale monotonically with parameter size, as intermediate model sizes may exhibit a mismatch between reasoning quality and task demands.
+Moreover, combining answer-based scores with error-mode analysis of reasoning helps identify where the progressive chain breaks down, rather than only reporting non-monotonic performance trends.